-After stashing our bikes at the top of the Pass, we kept walking west for an additional ~150 m until we reached the Middlepass Lakes trailhead.
+After stashing our bikes at the top of the Pass, we kept walking south for an additional ~150 m until we reached the Middlepass Lakes trailhead.
 We had no trouble finding it because it was clearly marked by a cairn built on top of a log.
-This is the view south shortly after starting down the trail.
+This is the view east shortly after starting down the trail.
 Three Lakes Ridge is on the right.
 (Photo by Brad Wolcott)

 Morning sunlight highlights a series of unofficially named peaks to the northwest of Three Lakes Ridge.
 Andrew Nugara named the two peaks to the left of centre, “Mount Miles” and “Krowicky Peak” (furthest left) in honour of his good friend and fellow bandmate, Miles Krowicki.
 You can read the story behind this here.
 The summit of “Middle Kootenay Mountain,” aptly named by James Yearous, is on the far right.

 From Middle Kootenay Pass, it’s an enjoyable ~1.7 km hike to reach the first Middlepass Lake or ~1.5 km to reach the base of the north ridge (centre).